ayuba-dn/retail-cart/README.md

 ## Continuous Integration (CI)

 Incorporate a CI command in your deployment pipeline to set thresholds for code quality.
 This ensures that the codebase maintains high standards over time and prevents regressions.
 Consider using tools like [Jenkins](https://www.jenkins.io/) or [GitHub Actions](https://github.com/features/actions) to automate this process.

+## What Next

+1. **State Management**: As the application grows, implementing a state management solution like NgRx or Akita will help manage state in a more predictable and scalable way.

+2. **The Use of Signals**: Work has already begun on a branch called `signal-based-solution` to incorporate signals, which can enhance reactivity and performance.

+3. **Automation Testing**: Consider adding automation testing using tools like Cypress or Selenium to ensure the application functions correctly across different scenarios.

+4. **Internalization**: Add support for multiple languages using a library like Transloco to make the application accessible to a wider audience.

+5. **Environment Variables**: Use environment variables to avoid hardcoded values and allow the injection of unique values per environment, such as API URLs.

 ## Further Help